oharaandrew314/TrustGrapher/readme.txt

 Feature fix: You will no longer see Agents with no Edges in Trust Graphs.
 An Agents will now only appear when it trusts another one
 Bug Fix: If you add a new Agent to the graph through the event injector, the simulator will no longer crash when it attempts to add it
 Refactor: The Simulator menu bar is now it's own class
 Refactor: Merged forward and backward events with graphEvent method for SimGraphs.
-They were too similar to keep seperate More Documentation
+They were too similar to keep separate More Documentation

 	Revision 51